adobe-webplatform/css-regions-polyfill/README.md

 ## License information

-- MIT for polyfill
-- Public Domain for tests, demos and docs

 The code in this repository implies and respects different licenses.
 This is a quick overview.
 For details check each folder's corresponding LICENSE.md file.

-The code for the prototype, located under the playground/src/ folder, is available under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

-The samples code and content, test files and documentation, unless otherwise specified, are available under the [Public Domain License](http://creativecommons.org/publicdomain/zero/1.0/).
+- MIT for polyfill
+- Public Domain for tests, demos and docs

-Third party assets are licensed accordingly in their respective folders.
+- Third party assets under their own licenses

+See LICENSE_INFORMATION.md for details.